LucieKarm/en.sijemerousky.cz/README.md

 There are sewing machines, materials and teachers available daily in Husa na provázku theatre at Zelný trh 9, in Podaná kavárna café at Hilleho 5, in Cafe Industra at Masná 9 and in Off Format Gallery at Gorkého 41.
 [Come and help us!](https://www.ced-brno.cz/rousky)

-## I have the fabrics and cords and I want to donate them
+## I have the fabrics and/or cords and I want to donate them
-Bring what you have to the gate of the Husa na Provázku theatre.
-Please, the fabrics have to be washed and not crumpled.
+[Let us know](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link), we will send a driver for them.

 ## I want to sew at home, please bring me the material
 [Contact us](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link), we will deliver the material.
 For each 5 masks sewn, you can take 1 for your use.